Oguzzsancaktar/e-commerce/README.md

 - you can call funtion in dipatch or you can send function to dipatch as parameter
 - and in function you can call dispach
 - using it this way allows us to lose which component we were sent from

+### useHistory & useLocation
+- use useHistory hook from  react-router for redirecting user
+- useHistory first parameter is path , second parameter takes object
+- useLocation hooks gives us to location informations
+- useHistory hook deprecated, use useNavigate instead of useHistory
+- useNavigate first parameter is url and second parameter is takes option object send data with state

+### We are using persist for store state
+-